-Now you have shelter and outside space to turn out your horse or pony, you now need to get yourself the tools to keep up the maintenance of your horse or pony’s living areas.
-From pitch forks, to buckets for water and food, you can get everything you need secondhand here at Preloved in our horse tack and clothing category (click on the images to go to the adverts).
+Now you have shelter and outside space to turn out your horse, you now need to get yourself the tools to maintain your horse’s living areas.
+From pitch forks, to buckets for water and food, you can get everything you need second hand here at Preloved in our horse tack and clothing category.

-Feed buckets and hay nets – You don’t need to spend much to get good quality buckets and hay nets for your horse and there are plenty of adverts for secondhand equipment of this nature like this advert in Doncaster.
+Feed buckets and hay nets – You don’t need to spend much to get good quality buckets and hay nets for your horse, but there are plenty of adverts for second hand equipment of this nature on Preloved.
 If you find buckets that were not originally used for horses, just be sure to pick buckets that have not been used to store chemicals.

-Broom – to clear out all those small bits of bedding you are going to need a stable broom.
+Broom – To clear out all those smaller bits of bedding, you are going to need a stable broom.

-Wheelbarrow – You can pick up a secondhand garden wheelbarrow from anything from a fiver on Preloved.
-However if you have more then one horse, you might want to consider getting a stable wheelbarrow like this to help reduce manure trips to and from the stable and around the field.
+Wheelbarrow – You can pick up a second hand garden wheelbarrow from anything from a fiver on Preloved.
+However if you have more then one horse, you might want to consider getting a stable wheelbarrow to help reduce manure trips to and from the stable, and around the field.

-Manure fork – manure can be picked up with a pitck fork, but you can make life a bit easier with a manure fork – the prongs are closer together and the fork in general is a bit wider.
+Manure fork – Manure can be picked up with a pitch fork, but you can make life a bit easier with a manure fork – the prongs are closer together and the fork in general is a bit wider.

 What horse transportation do I need?

-With a brand new horse trailer costing you anything between £3000-£5000, getting asecondhand horse trailer can be a great way of saving some money.
-When viewing a secondhand trailer, make sure you are making a good investment by checking everything is in working order, there is no rotting or rust, there is no chance of leaking on the roof and that the tyres are in good condition.
+With a brand new horse trailer costing you anything between £3000-£5000, getting a used horse trailer can be a great way of saving some money.
+When viewing a second hand trailer, make sure you are making a good investment by checking everything is in working order, there is no rotting or rust, there is no chance of leaking on the roof, and that the tyres are in good condition.

-Here are a few examples of what you can find on Preloved at the moment, ranging from do up jobs at £250 (left) to nearly new, hardly used trailers for £3000 (right).
+There is a wide range of second hand horse trailers listed on Preloved at the moment, ranging from do up jobs like this one for £250, to nearly new, hardly used trailers for £3000 .

 What Grooming Equipment Will I Need?